Covid bereaved families 'sickened' over No 10 Christmas party

 The party in Downing Street last December was first reported by the Daily Mirror on Tuesday.

-The newspaper said while the official No 10 gathering was cancelled due to restrictions, an unofficial event took place.
+The newspaper said last year's official Downing Street Christmas party was cancelled due to restrictions, but staff held an unofficial gathering.

 A source who attended later told the BBC that party games were played, food and drink were served, and the party went on past midnight.

-The event took place four days after London was placed under Tier 3 lockdown restrictions, meaning people were not allowed to mix indoors with anyone outside their household or support bubble.
+The event took place while London was under Tier 3 lockdown restrictions, meaning people were not allowed to mix indoors with anyone outside their household or support bubble.

+People were allowed to gather if it was reasonably necessary for work purposes, but that would not have included holding a party.

+At Prime Minister's Questions, Labour's Sir Keir accused Mr Johnson of "taking the British public for fools" by flouting rules he had put in place.